General instructions for loading, unloading and manipulating Unic Rotarex® steel structures

-5.3 The reception committee verifies each lot of products (same type products, produced using the same raw materials, using the same technilogical procedures, having the same destination, same shape, same production date).
+5.3 The reception committee verifies each lot of products (same type products, produced using the same raw materials, using the same technological procedures, having the same destination, same shape, same production date).
 The reception committee does quality verification based on standing standards, that include quality characteristics, classification of the defects as well as the procedure that must be followed in case defects are observed.
-According to the verified characteristics the lot is declared suitable or not suitable, thus accepted or not accepted.
+According to the verified characteristics, the lot is declared suitable or not suitable, thus accepted or not accepted.

 5.4 At reception from Transporter make sure that the goods are compliant with the order and that the delivery contains all packs found in the packing list.

 5.5 Quantitative reception means receiving the structure by weighing, measuring, counting.
 This means:

 5.5.1 presence and accuracy of the info written on the sticker – confronted with the packing list;

 5.5.2 verification of the material lot – confronted with the assembling plan;